by Ollie Stewart

 - Key business partners are caught off-guard and left out of the approval process, which erodes confidence and team alignment.

 Effective quick-strike muscle memory takes time to develop, refine, and sustain.
 Having a developed plan in place to respond quickly to events in market empowers your team with the confidence to make progress against your strategic goals, without having to take your eye off of the ball when new opportunities arise.

 Here are some tips for managing your quick-strike marketing using Opal:

 - Develop multiple scenarios to visualize flexible quick-strike executions for every channel and any situation.

 - Create a dedicated “quick-strike” label in Opal to sort, filter and find content and messaging ready for quick review and approval.

 - Activate workflow to keep track of your progress and streamline the process so nothing slips through the cracks or slows you down.

 - Move faster by reducing complexity, eliminating silos and improving your team’s visibility, alignment and efficiency.

 Want to learn more about how your team can leverage the Opal marketing calendar for effective quick-strike marketing?
-Contact me today at firstname.lastname@example.org or forward this blog post to your colleagues who need help.
-I look forward to working with you.
+Contact us today at email@example.com or forward this blog post to your colleagues who need help.
+We look forward to working with you!